 Afrika Eye Film Festival was founded in 2005 by Simon Bright and Ingrid Sinclair, both of whom began their careers in Zimbabwe.
-The festival has gone from strength to strength since then, and hopes to do so well into the future.

 Ingrid Sinclair and Simon Bright

 Producer Simon Bright and director Ingrid Sinclair lived and worked in Harare, Zimbabwe to 2003, where they founded Zimmedia Film and Video production company and were founder members of the Southern African Film Festival.
 Between them they have made a range of films that tell stories of southern African popular culture, politics, social issues and history , such as Flame, Tides of Gold, From the Shade into the Sun, and Mbira Music: Spirit of the People.